 Fontana di Trevi

-I guessed right: there was almost nobody in sight at Fontana di Trevi.
-Not completely free of people.
+I guessed right: there was almost nobody in sight at Fontana di Trevi that early!
+It was not completely free of people, though.
 Because let’s face it, it’s one of those places in Rome’s historical center where there are always tourists, no matter the hour.
 This was not La dolce vita, but it was as sweet as it can get!

 We looked around, threw our coins, and took some really bad selfies.
 We don’t usually take selfies, so we lack the practice and we’re kind of against selfie sticks, too.

 I was especially looking forward to taking Mathieu to see the Pantheon.
-He truly enjoys studying how things are built, so he was interested in the ceiling and the floor designs.
+He truly enjoys studying how things are built, so he was interested in the ceiling and floor.

 The entire interior of the Pantheon is breathtaking, to be honest.
-The reason for staying well-preserved?
-The Pantheon become a church in the year 609.
+The reason this ancient pagan temple is so well-preserved?
+The Pantheon become a church in the year 609 AD.
 Changing its purpose meant keeping the masterpiece alive to this day.
+It’s no wonder that this UNESCO World Heritage Site is a popular tourist attraction in the historic centre of Rome.

 Outside, in Piazza della Rotonda, in front of the Pantheon, we have the Fontana del Pantheon.
 Sculpted out of marble by Leonardo Sormani in 1575, this fountain in the heart of Rome’s historical center stands high thanks to the later addition of Ramses’s obelisk, in 1711.